Tayrona National Park: A Sunrise to Remember

 I've met people who loved Tayrona National Park and others who really don't rate it very highly.

 To be totally frank, if you're only going for the day, it's a pretty expensive day trip to hike for two hours and go to the beach.
-You'll have around 4-6 hours to soak up some sun, cool off from the sweat, potter around before you head back before the park closes.
+You'll have around 4-6 hours to soak up some sun, cool off from the sweat, and potter around before you head back before the park closes.

 It's not really worth it, in my opinion, to just go for a day trip.